| INTERVIEWS Shing02 DJ D-Styles Style Wars:Tony Silver

 was bitten by an R&B group, for Christ's sake!
 But I liked

+their songs a bit (pun intended).
 I've always felt that Sac-Town rap artists have

 had unique deliveries and flow patterns, as far as styles of rap